25 GCSE Maths Questions And Answers By Topic And Difficulty

 Finally, they need to rationalise the denominator by multiplying the numerator and denominator by √10 and simplifying.

-For more GCSE maths questions take a look at our free Surds lesson and for more personalised support schools can plug gaps with our targeted one-to-one interventions.
+For more GCSE maths questions take a look at our free Surds lessons.
+For more personalised support schools can plug gaps with our targeted one-to-one tutoring.

 3. Algebraic fractions maths question